 Above all of that sits a kill switch: a single Admin Tools toggle that pauses the entire renewal cron globally.
 If something looks off — duplicate charges, webhook flapping, an API change — one click halts every recurring charge across the platform until I've diagnosed it.
 This is the single most important administrative control on the system, and it's saved at least one Saturday already.

-The Partners plugin powers ChurchVault's growth strategy: regional church consultants, denomination-level liaison officers, and commercial referrers who introduce new churches to the platform.
+The Partners plugin powers SeeMyChurch's growth strategy: regional church consultants, denomination-level liaison officers, and commercial referrers who introduce new churches to the platform.
 Two architectural decisions made it work.

 The default partner commission is 30% of every subscription payment, paid for the lifetime of the referred subscription.
 But strategic partners — those bringing entire denomination networks rather than individual churches — negotiate higher rates.
 Hardcoding tiers wouldn't scale.
 So commission rate lives on the partner row itself: